 Side note: If you don’t know how to promote your blog (click here and stop being square) Congrats now you’re a circle.

-More time to think about a new blog
+more time to think about a new blog

-No burnout baby
+Blog once a week = No burnout baby

 The best part about this whole thing is longevity.
 If you posted every day for a one-hundred days, you might just run out of clever things to say, (unless you’re me) but if you posted one-hundred posts in as many weeks, well, that’s two years and by then you could be the President of the United States.
 It’s well documented that the President got started as a blogger first.
 In fact even today you can still see the remnants of his blogistry on twitter.